ksu-is/Final-Grade-Calculator/README.md

 This program will help calculate your final grade by finding the average weight of each pertaining category of your grade and then adding them together to output the final grade.

-1: Grade Quizzes Current grade is 0 %
+1: Grade Quizzes Current weight is 0 %

-2: Grade Test Current grade is 0 %
+2: Grade Test Current weight is 0 %

-3: Grade assignments Current grade is 0 %
+3: Grade Assignments Current weight is 0 %

-4: Grade homework Current grade is 0 %
+4: Grade Homework Current weight is 0 %

-5: Grade custom Current grade is 0 %
+5: Grade Custom Current weight is 0 %

-6: Displays each individual custom course's grade instead of the entire average
+6: Display each individual custom course's grade instead of the entire average

 7: Calculate Final Grade (all other pertaining grades have to be filled before hand) Current final grade is 0 %

 8 Close program

+Please Choose a category to start with by entering any of the following numbers above and press return key to confirm

  ## Grading a Category
  Once a category has been chosen, the user will be asked questions concerning the category.
 These questions will include, what is the weight of the category, the number of assignments completed, and the input of all the grades you recieved in that category.
 By the end of these questions, the calculator will output the user's grade with the weight of the categoy applied.